pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 <Alert title="Warning" type="danger" >

 If you are a contract customer, your contract is associated to one Professional Workspace, which is created for you when you sign up.
-You may still create additional Professional Workspaces, but it may not contain any sites.
+You may still create additional Professional Workspaces, but they may not contain any sites.

 </Alert>